 - salt to taste

-- In a dry, non-stick skillet, toast the coriander, cumin, and sesame seeds until the sesame seeds begin to turn golden, about 1-2 minutes.
+In a dry, non-stick skillet, toast the coriander, cumin, and sesame seeds until the sesame seeds begin to turn golden, about 1-2 minutes.
 Be careful not to burn them.
-Remove from pan and let cool.
-Then transfer to a blender or grinder and grind to a paste.
-(Magic Bullet owners can do this in the small jar with the flat blade.)
+Remove from pan and let cool for a minute.
+Then transfer to a blender and grind to a paste.
+Keep the paste in the blender.

-- Add the onions to the pan and cook until they begin to brown.
-Transfer to a food processor and add the ground spices and all remaining ingredients except the eggplant and chickpeas.
+Add the onions to the pan and cook until they begin to brown.
+Transfer to the blender and add all remaining ingredients except the eggplant, chickpeas, and salt.
 Puree to a smooth paste.

-- Remove the stems of the eggplants and cut them into quarters.
-(If you’re using small purple eggplants, you may choose to leave the stem attached and cut a deep cross up through the bottom of each eggplant; if you’re using a regular eggplant, cut it into 1-inch cubes.)
-Spray the skillet lightly with oil, if desired, add the eggplants, and cook, stirring, until they begin to brown on the outside.
 Add the spice paste, the chickpeas, and 1/2 cup of water.
-Stir well and cover.
+Stir well, add salt to taste, and cover.
 Simmer, adding more water if the sauce seems too thick, until the eggplants are tender.
 (The time will vary depending on the eggplants you use, but count on at least 15 minutes.)
 Garnish with chopped parsley or cilantro, if desired, and serve over rice.